-It took me eight years to get all the bins in my classroom matching, but many of the bins we use daily are sturdy bins purchased during my first year of teaching.
+It took me eight years to get all the bins in my classroom to match, but many of the bins we use daily are sturdy bins purchased during my first year of teaching.
 Don’t expect to have everything matching and complete in your first years.

 Model your expectations for taking items out of desks, and putting them back carefully so they last all year.
 Give students time to practice these expectations as you give immediate feedback.
 Start with one or two students practicing as the rest of the class observes and shares what they notice.
 Then, dismiss groups of students to practice while you carefully watch and share positive feedback or advice.

 Another way to keep desks tidy is through monthly seat changes.
-Rather than having students move their entire desk to a new location, have them “move out” of their old desk by placing their supplies on their chair, and “move into” their new desk.
+Rather than having students move their entire desk to a new location, have them “move out” of their old desks by placing their supplies on their chairs, and “move into” their new desks.
 This routine opportunity to take everything out of the desk makes tidying more consistent.

 Collaboration Is The Key To Classroom Organization

-By implementing these organization tips, you will notice a boost student independence, more productivity, a calmer mood in your classroom, and more time an energy to focus teaching and caring for your students.
+By implementing these organization tips, you will notice a boost in student independence, more productivity, a calmer mood in your classroom, and more time and energy to focus on teaching and caring for your students.
 Enjoy! 🙂